fenrus75/csum_partial/README.md

 | Baseline          | 11.1 cycles         | 19.2 cycles        |
 | Specialized       | 11.1 cycles         | 19.2 cycles        |

-As you can see in the results table, nothing has changed yet
+As you can see in the results table, nothing has improved yet.

 ## Next step: Getting rid of the "Odd alignment" handling

 The data shows that the handling of odd-aligned buffers is very slow.
-It also is going to hurt further specialization, since it means sometimes we process the buffer as 40 bytes, and sometimes as 1 + 39 + 1.
+It also is going to hurt further specialization, since it means sometimes we process the buffer as 40 bytes, and sometimes as 1 + 38 + 1.
 So lets see how bad the performance really is in the unaligned case by just removing the special case: